hashicorp/token-talk/README.md

 # Tokens - Impact on Microservices (Stateless style)

-To get a sense of why stateless tokens are amazing, let's reimagine our cluster of microservices, but with them using Stateless tokens (a.k.a.
-JWTs).
+To get a sense of why stateless tokens are amazing, let's reimagine our cluster of microservices, but with them using Stateless tokens.

 A user sends a request (along with a token) to the Bingo service, and the following events take place:
-1. The Bingo service can verify the user's provided JWT by simply checking if the signature is valid, so no request to an Auth service is needed.
+1. The Bingo service can verify the user's provided stateful token by simply checking if the signature is valid, so no request to an Auth service is needed.
 Just like in the previous example though, it still needs to forward the request and token to the Papaya service.
-2. The Papaya service examines the JWT it recieved from the Bing service, in the JWT's payload it sees the user has permission to use it so no request to any Auth services are needed.
+2. The Papaya service examines the stateful token it recieved from the Bing service, in the stateful token's payload it sees the user has permission to use it so no request to any Auth services are needed.
 It forwards the request along to the MBS.
-3. MBS, just like the Papaya service, reads the JWT's payload and sees that it has all the required permissions, so the request can be processed without any calls to any Auth services.
+3. MBS, just like the Papaya service, reads the stateful token's payload and sees that it has all the required permissions, so the request can be processed without any calls to any Auth services.

 Less requests, means less complexity, means more time can be spent coming up with more abstract names for microservices!
 Woohoo!